Tox-Archive/Tox-OSX/README.md

 Development suspended
 ------------

 The development is for the moment suspended as there is no main developer.
-Please, if you want to help Tox community and you are a Swift / Objective-C developer, you can get in touch with us on the #tox-dev channel on the [Freenode](https://freenode.net/) IRC network and contact @NikolaiToryzin or @pwnsdx.
+If you want to help Tox community and know well Swift / Objective-C, you can get in touch with us on the #tox-dev channel on [Freenode](https://freenode.net/).
 Many thanks!

 Progress so far
 -----------